 We would love to have you join the TotLot family!
 To begin the application process, click on the link to download our Provider Application Form.
 Once completed, email, fax, or mail it back to us.
 It’s that easy!

-CLICK HERE TO DOWNLOAD APPLICATION FORM
+CLICK HERE TO DOWNLOAD PDF APPLICATION FORM

 TotLot provides licensed home day care in the following areas:

 Here’s how it works . . .